ja7ude/tinyFSK/bcc/README.md

 // You should have received a copy of the GNU Lesser General Public License along with tinyfsk.fsk.
 If not, see
 // <http://www.gnu.org/licenses/>.
 //-----------------------------------------------------------------------------------------------------------------------------------------------

+This is a source code repository of tinyFSK.FSK.

+Borland C++ Builder version 5.0 is needed to build this project.